julianeisel/devdocs/docs/contributing/building.md

 ```bash
 mkdocs serve
 ```
-This will print a URL under which you will find the latest build of your documentation that is updated continuously while your working on it.
+This will print a URL under which you will find the latest build of your documentation that is updated continuously while working on it.

 #### Option 2: Build only